Why, why why??? Why Are Relationships So Hard?

 1. People Come With Baggage

-Yep I said it… PEOPLE COME WITH BAGGAGE (including you and I)!
+Yep I said it… PEOPLE COME INTO RELATIONSHIPS WITH BAGGAGE (including you and I)!
 We all have a past whether we want to admit it or not.
 Your partner may be dealing with trust issues from their last unfaithful relationship that they swore was going to last forever.
-Or your partner may have been raised in an environment where he/she was neglected and there was little to no communication, so now they struggle with communicating and conflict resolution.
+Or your partner may have been raised in an environment where he/she wasn’t use to open dialogue and there was little to no communication about life issues, so now they struggle with communicating and conflict resolution.
 This can cause serious problems in your relationship.
 You won’t be able to comprehend your partner’s thoughts and emotions because you haven’t lived through your partner’s experiences.
 As a result you don’t understand why they act or react the way they do.
 Other types of baggage include: family disputes, financial problems such as debt and health issues outside of their control.
 Whether you like it or not, your partner’s past is coming with them, just as your past is coming with you.

 2. Commitment Requires Work

 At the beginning of a new year have you ever made a New Year Resolution, such as going to the gym and losing weight?
 Then before January is even over you start falling off the bandwagon with the commitment to work out daily.
-The same thing is true with relationships.
+The same thing is true with relationships, especially long distance relationships.
 You enter them with good intentions, however as everyday life proceeds and guards are let down, you realize that it takes a true commitment to stay with someone and accept them for both their good and bad.
+You shouldn’t be in a relationship wherein you can only 100% commit when circumstances of the relationship change.
+Either you’re in or your out!
+The one thing that’s guaranteed is that there will be great times and not so great times.
+There will be times you will always agree, and times you’ll never agree.
+But your promise to be there for that special person should remain.

 3. Requires A Change In Mindset That You Are No Longer